digital-asset/daml/docs/source/concepts/local-ledger.rst

 The painter witnesses the fetching of Alice's `Iou` when the `ShowIou` contract is consumed.
 The painter also witnesses the **Exercise** of the `Iou` when Alice exercises the transfer choice as a consequence of the painter accepting the `CounterOffer`.
-However, as the painter is not a stakeholder, he may observe Alice's `ShowIou` commit after the archival of the `Iou` as part of accepting the `CounterOffer`.
+However, as the painter is not a stakeholder of Alice's `Iou` contract, he may observe Alice's `ShowIou` commit after the archival of the `Iou` as part of accepting the `CounterOffer`.

-Consider a setup where two Participant Nodes `N`:sub:`1` and `N`:sub:`2` host the painter.
+In practice, this can happen in a setup where two Participant Nodes `N`:sub:`1` and `N`:sub:`2` host the painter.
 He sees the divulged `Iou` and the created `CounterOffer` through `N`:sub:`1`\ 's transaction tree stream and then submits the acceptance through `N`:sub:`1`.
 Like in the previous example, `N`:sub:`2` does not know about the dependence of the two commits.